ibexa/documentation-developer/docs/getting_started/install_using_ddev.md

 TODO: Check data persistence on restart

 If you want to fully remove the project,

 - delete the DDEV elements without backup: `ddev delete --omit-snapshot && rm -rf ./ddev`;
 - remove the project folder: `cd .. && rm -r my-ddev-project`

+If [additional hostnames](#hostnames-and-domains) have been used, the hosts file must be cleaned.

 To learn more, to remove all projects at once or to remove DDEV itself, see [Uninstalling DDEV](https://ddev.readthedocs.io/en/latest/users/usage/uninstall/).